UjjawalAgarwal10/Handwriiten_Digit_Recognition/README.md

 ## Model Architectures:
 Below  abletshows that both models share the same structure but differ in their hidden layer activation function:
+-model1 has relu as aa activation function while model2 has sigmoid as a activation function.
 | Layer | Model 1 | Model 2 |
 |---|---|---|
 | Input | 28x28 | 28x28 |